ShyavanS/5032-website/README.md

 * File names must be all lowercase and may include underscores (_) or dashes (-), but no additional punctuation; This doesn't apply to classes.
 Use PascalCase for everything else.
 Keep it consistent, please.

-* Use template text till buissness gives us proper paragraph.
+* Use template text till buissness gives us proper text.

 ### TODO